£5.5 trillion is expected to pass between generations between 2020 and 2047.

 TOTAL INHERITANCE TAX SAVED = £264,800

 [Important notes: If you are uncertain of your tax allowances, you should consult a qualified financial planner or tax adviser.
 This blog is written with the assumption that you have not made any gifts that may make use of your current nil rate band or annual gifting allowances.
-If you have, the allowances should be proportionately adjusted to take account of this.
-AES International offers this blog as information only and it should not be taken or construed as advice.]
+If you have, the allowances should be proportionately adjusted to take account of this.]